Marco4413/Pulsar/docs/README.md

 ## Comments

-Two types of comments exist.
+Three types of comments exist.

+The multi-line comment `/* COMMENT */` which can be used to comment out multiple lines.

 The line comment `//` which comments out an entire line.

-And the character comment `;` which can be used to improve code readability by *visually* separating *logical* expressions.
+The character comment `;` which can be used to improve code readability by *visually* separating *logical* expressions.

 i.e. `10 -> x; x` is more readable than `10 -> x x`.